moonymango/enmovito/memory-bank/progress.md

    - Implemented synchronized x-axis zooming with independent y-axis scales
    - Enhanced subplot configuration for better visualization of parameters with different value ranges

+6. **Code Organization**
+   - Started with a monolithic application structure
+   - Evolved to a more modular architecture with clear separation of concerns
+   - Extracted functionality into dedicated classes for better maintainability
+   - Implemented proper communication between components using signals and slots

 ### Future Direction

 Based on experience and user feedback, the project is evolving toward: